Captain Robert Manners

 F, #15920, d.
 7 December 1700

 Lady Elizabeth Manners was the daughter of John Manners, 8th Earl of Rutland and Hon.
-Frances Montagu.1 She married James Annesley, 2nd Earl of Anglesey, son of Arthur Annesley, 1st Earl of Anglesey and Elizabeth Altham, on 17 September 1669.1 She died on 7 December 1700, from breast cancer.1 She was buried on 10 December 1700 at St. James's, Westminster, London, England.2 Her will (dated 10 February 1699/1700) was probated on 20 January 1700/1.2
+Frances Montagu.1 She married James Annesley, 2nd Earl of Anglesey, son of Arthur Annesley, 1st Earl of Anglesey and Elizabeth Altham, on 17 September 1669.2 She died on 7 December 1700, from breast cancer.1 She was buried on 10 December 1700 at St. James's, Westminster, London, EnglandG.3 Her will was proven (by probate) on 20 January 1700/1.3

 Her married name became Annesley.
-As a result of her marriage, Lady Elizabeth Manners was styled as Countess of Anglesey on 6 April 1686.
+After her marriage, Lady Elizabeth Manners was styled as Countess of Anglesey on 6 April 1686.
+Her last will was dated 10 February 1699/0.

 Children of Lady Elizabeth Manners and James Annesley, 2nd Earl of Anglesey